cvar-upm/aerostack/README.md

 Some drones supported by this framework ARE NOT TOYS.
 Even operation by expert users might cause SERIOUS INJURIES to people around.
 So, please consider flying in a properly screened or isolated flight area.

-## cvg_quadrotor_swarm stack
+## AeroStack

-NOT UPDATED.
-FOR INSTALATION GO TO installation/installation_instructions.txt

 We present a cost-effective framework for the prototyping of vision-based quadrotor multi-robot systems, which core characteristics are: modularity, compatibility with different platforms and being flight-proven.
 The framework is fully operative and based on [ROS](http://ros.org/ "Robot Operating System").
-It works in simulation and in real flight tests of up to 5 drones, and was demonstrated during our participation in the 2013 International Micro Air Vehicle Indoor Flight Competition [IMAV2013](http://www.imav2013.org/ "2013 International Micro Air Vehicle Indoor Flight Competition") (Toulouse, France).
+It works in simulation and in real flight tests of up to 5 drones, and was firstly introduced and demonstrated during our participation in the 2013 International Micro Air Vehicle Indoor Flight Competition [IMAV2013](http://www.imav2013.org/ "2013 International Micro Air Vehicle Indoor Flight Competition") (Toulouse, France).

-The current distribution supports only the usage of the AR Drone 1.0 & 2.0.
-The architecture has been modified to be able to handle other platforms such as the: UASTech LinkQuad, Mikrokopter Oktokopter and the Asctec Pelican.
-Suitable driver modules for these quadrotors are currently in development.
+The current distribution supports the usage of mutiple aerial platdorms, including, but not limited to:

+- Parrot AR Drone 1.0 & 2.0.
+- Asctec Pelican
+- Mikrokopter Oktokopter

 The connectivity between modules of the stack is specified in:
 `${DRONE_STACK}/documentation/system_module_architecture.png` .
 Where ${DRONE_STACK} refers to the folder where this software stack was downloaded.